 New York Halloween Train Rides

 Adirondack Scenic Railroad: Since their first trip in 1992 the Adirondack Scenic Railroad has grown by leaps and bounds, literally.
 Today, it operates two, unconnected sections of this former New York Central branch that once extended from Utica all of the way to Lake Placid.
 One of their many popular specials is the "Family Halloween Train" operated during October.
 It is decorated for the holiday and embarks on a round trip from Holland Patent Station to Remsen.
 They also have other activities for the holiday including the Pumpkin Train and the Haunted History Evening Excursion.
 Please visit their website to learn more about these trips and where they depart.

 Arcade & Attica Railroad: The Arcade & Attica, which also provides freight service over its rails, operates on trackage originally built and owned by the Buffalo, Attica & Arcade Railroad.
 Its passenger trains run between late May and December with several events held throughout the year.
 One of these is the "Haunted Train Ride" during select dates in October.

 Catskill Mountain Railroad: Based in Mt.
 Pleasant the Catskill Mountain Railroad operates on trackage long-owned by the New York Central.
 Today the railroad also operates freight service when possible and it eventually has plans to open the entire line between Kingston and Phonecia.
-One of their popular specials is the Peanuts-themed "Pumpkin Express."
+One of their popular specials is the "Pumpkin Patch Train."

 Cooperstown & Charlotte Valley Railroad: The Cooperstown & Charlotte Valley Railroad is operated by the Leatherstocking Railway Historical Society.
 Among their many special events is the "Pumpkin Patch Train" where the 2-hour round-trip includes the kids getting their own pumpkin to carve.